Calm, Transparent, Reliable AI Workflow Systems

 Policy before speed

-CREATE SOMETHING can use best-of-breed plumbing under the hood, but the thing clients are actually buying is the judgment layer around the workflow: approvals, blocked states, auditability, and recovery once volume and edge cases show up.
+CREATE SOMETHING can use best-of-breed plumbing under the hood, but the thing clients are actually buying is the judgment layer around the workflow: approvals, blocked states, auditability, and recovery.

 • Safe actions run automatically when the workflow is healthy.